 Advanced primary care practices that build on the concept of a patient-centered medical home could be paid a per-patient fee for all primary care or a blended payment that is part fee-for-service and part per-patient fee.
-These fees would compensate primary care practices for providing timely access, including after-hours care, manage chronic conditions, and coordinate care, the medical-home fee supports care teams, telephone and email exchanges, registries and active patient panel management, and other enhanced clinical and patient information systems.
-Risk-adjustment may be required to account for additional time providers must devote to more complex patients, to avoid punishing providers who treat those patients.
+These fees would compensate primary care practices for providing timely access to care, including after-hours appointments, managing chronic conditions, and coordinating care.
+They would also support practices in the use of care teams, telephone and e-mail exchanges, registries and active patient panel management, and other enhanced clinical and patient information systems.
+Risk-adjustment may be required to account for additional time providers must devote to more-complex patients, to avoid punishing providers who treat those patients.
 The medical home is attracting interest from primary care providers, who are drawn to its team approach, and patients, who appreciate the benefits of medical homes, including prompt attention to medical issues as they arise, continuity of care, and additional support in managing chronic conditions.